amarquesmoura/project4_inhabitent/themes/inhabitent/README.md

 2 - It is very important to understand the Wordpress Template Taxonomy in order to customize it.

 3 - In a complex project like this, Sass features like nesting, mixins and variables become really important.

+4 - I learnt the usage of :not in CSS in order to create rules exceptions.

+5 - I practiced the use of grids to organize elements in table-like fashion.

+6 -I appreciate the ability of mixing PHP and HTML code in a .php file.
+This allows me to create pages with dinamic content and minimal hard coding.